 [click on image to see a larger one]

 UV image using Baader-U filter (approx. 320-395nm, effective peak approx. 375nm):

 UV image using Jupiter-U filter (approx. 280-385nm, effective peak approx. 365nm):

 Simulated butterfly vision (UV - VIS) using XBV3 filter:

-Interesting to notice, how the visible details change when the used wavelength gets shorter and the then appearance of unique colors.
-The outer petals reflect strongly UV around 370nm, there are also highly reflecting marks inside around a dark UV center and all that gets nicely visible, which I have also previously shown.
+This orange Gazania's outer petals reflect strongly UV around 385nm, all invisible to us humans, and there are also highly UV reflecting marks inside around a dark UV center and all that gets nicely visible.

 Stay tuned, more will follow on that fascinating subject...

 More info on this very interesting field may be found on my site http://www.pbase.com/kds315/uv_photos